Upskilling and Career Pathing to Success featured image

 The key to an organization’s success lies in its ability to unlock the full potential of its internal talent.
 This profound truth was brought into sharp focus during a recent webinar with Danielle Eddy, the Head of Talent Acquisition and Development at GCON.
 Her insights, gleaned from active participation in this year’s annual SHRM conference and practical execution of an Upskilling strategy at GCON, have provided a wealth of knowledge for professionals and organizations alike seeking to excel in upskilling and career pathing strategies.

 And it’s no wonder why up-skilling is an initiative for this award winning organization.
 According to the Workplace Learning Report, the top two priorities for 18-to-34-year-old professionals when they’re considering a new job are “opportunities for career growth within the company” and “opportunities to learn and develop new skills.”
-So meeting talent where they want to grow and doing it in a strategic way to help the business makes sense.
+So, meeting talent where they want to grow and doing it in a strategic way to help the business makes sense.

 The webinar’s highlights illuminate a path toward strategic investment in skill pathing, fostering growth, and scaling internal talent pipelines.